National Rugby League Hall of Fame: Contributors

+Referees

 Immortals

 The Immortals category is reserved for those who are deemed to have had a significant impact on the game of Rugby League.
 Being named as an "Immortal" of the National Rugby League Hall of Fame is the highest honour which one can receive in the NRL.

 Originally Australian sports magazine Rugby League Week named the immortals.
 In 2017 Rugby League Week closed down and the concept was taken over by the Australian Rugby League Commission.